How Does Mold Grow?

 As mentioned in several publications pertaining to mold prevention, proper handling and storage after treatment is crucial.

-We have pallet companies using the HT Sanitizer today sterilizing pallets for end-customers in the food industry.
+We have pallet companies using the EZ-FLO Continuous Heat Treat System today drying pallets for end-customers in the food industry.
 Mold prevention will continue to become more prevalent in the future by other industries.